Universal few-body physics in a harmonic trap

 Our work has focused on systems where the Efimov effect occurs.
 In this case, a 3-body interaction already enters at leading order and the corresponding low-energy constant has to be fixed by a 3-body observable.
 We have checked our numerical method against exact analytical results for the 3-body system in the unitary limit and found good agreement.
 Using the magnetic field dependence of the $^6$Li scattering lengths calculated by Julienne \cite{julienne}, we have predicted the lowest two states in a two-state mixture as an example.

 The main part of the work focused on the 4-body system in a harmonic trap.
 We considered two types of 4-body systems both of which can display Efimov physics.
 First, we considered two identical fermions with two other distinguishable particles.
 Second, we calculated the spectrum for four identical bosons.
-We found a number of interesting features such as avoided crossings of 4-body states and 4-body states crossing 3-body states if the 2- or 3-body energies are increased.
+In both cases, we found both Efimov-like states which are sensitive to the value of $\epsilon^{\left(3\right)}$ and universal states which are independent of $\epsilon^{\left(3\right)}$.
+At higher energies, there are also non-interacting eigenstates which are insensitive to both $\epsilon^{\left(2\right)}$ and $\epsilon^{\left(3\right)}$.
+We found a number of interesting features in the spectra, such as avoided crossings of 4-body states and 4-body states crossing 3-body states if the 2- or 3-body energies are increased.
 It would be very interesting to observe these features experimentally.
 The trap introduces the oscillator length $\beta$ as a new scale and breaks the discrete scaling symmetry from free space.
 In the calculated spectra no remnants of the discrete scaling symmetry were observed.

 The extrapolation error of the calculated energies has been estimated conservatively from the difference of the last calculated value and the extrapolated value of the energy.
 These errors could be improved by going to larger values of $N$.\footnote{The present calculations were carried out on a laptop computer.} However, it would also be desirable to understand the leading corrections from the finite model space in more detail.
 Similar studies in free space have been carried out \cite{Ji:2010su}.